A topic from the subject of Inorganic Chemistry in Chemistry.

 Objective:

-To demonstrate the preparation of potassium permanganate (KMnO4), an important compound of f-block elements.
+To demonstrate the preparation of potassium permanganate (KMnO4), a compound involving manganese, a transition metal and not directly from the f-block.

 Materials: